joshhzheng/Weather-App/README.md

 # Weather App

 ## Installation and Usage
+CD to SERVER directory and touch .env\

-Create a .env file in the server folder and set api="your-api-key-here"\
+Go into the .env file and set api="your-api-key-here"\
-Get weather API key from https://openweathermap.org/api
+Get free OpenWeatherMap API key from https://openweathermap.org/api\

+CD to SERVER directory and run `npm i`\
+CD to CLIENT directory and run `npm i`\

+then run `npm start` in CLIENT directory.

 # Getting Started with Create React App